 - In 2015, the cruise port was ranked world's 3rd busiest for handling 877 ship calls and over 3,4 million cruise ship tourists.
 As container shipping (cargo) port, in 2013 it was ranked Florida's 1st and USA's 10th busiest, handling over 1 million TEUs.

-- In 2016, Port Everglades handled almost 3,9 million passengers served by 9 different cruise lines with a total of 39 different cruise vessels.
+In 2016, Port Everglades handled almost 3,9 million passengers served by 9 different cruise lines with a total of 39 different vessels.

-Among the port's new technology implementations are new CBP programs ("US Customs and Border Protection"), including the "Global Entry" program (allowing expedited clearance for pre-approved, low-risk travelers upon arrival in the USA) and the MPC ("Mobile Passport Control", authorized app to expedite a traveler’s entry process into the USA).
+- Among the cruise port's new technology implementations are new CBP programs ("US Customs and Border Protection"), including the "Global Entry" program (allowing expedited clearance for pre-approved, low-risk travelers upon arrival in the USA) and the MPC ("Mobile Passport Control", authorized smartphone app to expedite a traveler’s entry process into the USA).
 Port Everglades is the ever first seaport offering this app.
 Travelers can use the MPC app to provide biographic info prior to speaking with a Customs officer.
 Since summer 2015, the port gives preferential processing to cruise passengers with Global Entry cards.

 Fort Lauderdale cruise terminal

 The northern part of Port Everglades is called Northport (with terminals 2 and 4).
 The cruise port's central area is called Midport (with terminals 18, 19, 21, 25, 26, 29).
 All the port's cruise ship terminals are located in the Hollywood Harbor.

 Both Northport cruise ship terminals are provided with standard services and amenities, such as disabled access, check-in desks, full-served A/C, free seating areas, baggage handling area.
 These terminals are utilizied by MSC Cruises (Terminal 4) and Princess Crusies (Terminal 2).